redis/redis-doc/commands/subscribe.md

 Subscribes the client to the specified channels.

-Once the client enters the subscribed state it is not supposed to issue any other commands, except:
+Once a RESP2 client enters the subscribed state it isn't supposed to issue any other commands, except:

 * `PING`
 * `PSUBSCRIBE`